The Myth of Electronic Publishing

 sequential information is contained on more than one page.
 Every

-page should have a direct link back to the home page; remember
+page should have a direct link back to the home page.

-one of the major ways that visitors find a site is from the
+The primary way that visitors find a site is from

 within the site's structure.
 There is nothing analogous to this